Dashboards are a way to organize previously saved stories and combine them with other contextual items such as text, images, and embedded content.

 a) Who is your target audience?

-Each dashboard should be designed for a particular user group with the specific aim of assisting recipients in the business decision-making process.
+Each dashboard should be designed for a particular user group to assist recipients in the business decision-making process.

 b) Define the content